 It is mathematically impossible for Romney to hit 1,144 on Tuesday night.
 The earliest that can happen is May 29, when Texas holds its primary.

 The surprise factor

 Last week the primary development which had everyone talking was the surprisingly strong performance of federal inmate Keith Judd in the Democratic presidential primary in West Virginia.
 Though it was well known that Obama is not exactly popular in the Mountain state, the 40 percent of the vote Judd received still took observers by surprise.

-There are no prison inmates on the ballot in Oregon or Nebraska’s Democratic primaries, but a surprise factor like a strong turnout in Oregon could still emerge.
-One thing we’ve learned from this primary season is to expect the unexpected.
+There are no prison inmates on the ballot in Oregon or Nebraska's Democratic primaries, but a surprise factor like a strong performance by "uncommitted" against Obama in Nebraska, or a big turnout in either party's primaries in Oregon, could still emerge.
+One thing we've learned from this primary season is to expect the unexpected.